megadoc/megadoc/packages/megadoc-corpus/README.md

 # megadoc-corpus

-The corpus is megadoc's module for indexing documents.
-The corpus has enough semantics to ensure a correct and intuitive approach to resolving links, among other things like the inference of dependency and co-relation graphs between documents and entities.
+The corpus is megadoc's model for indexing documents.
+It is a database (or, a graph) of _abstract_ representations of documentation.

+The corpus has enough semantics to provide a powerful and intuitive implementation for resolving links, among other things like plotting dependency and co-relation graphs between documents.

-Most of megadoc's features like link-resolving, the Spotlight, and the Preview Tooltips rely on the corpus directly or indirectly - so as an upstream developer, utilizing the corpus will pay off greatly.
+Megadoc's HTML serializer is entirely powered by the corpus and exposes [Core.UI.CorpusAPI an API]() for interacting with it - so as an upstream developer, learning how to use and utilize the corpus will pay off greatly.

+## Design

+The corpus is formed initially as a tree of nodes, each representing either a document or an entity inside a document, grouped by what are called _namespace_ nodes.

+What a document or document entity is is context-specific and, in practice, irrelevant to the corpus - all it cares about is an abstract representation of those documents that allows us to treat the database in a generic manner.

+The distinction in the codebase and this documentation between documents or document entities themselves and their corpus representation is made by the use of the word "node".
+So, when we're talking about a node, it would mean the abstract node in the corpus and not the underlying document.
+The actual documents and document entities themselves referred to as, simply, a document, a document entity, or an entity for brevity.

+### The Abstract Document Tree (ADT)

+Each node in the corpus must have an id and a type.
+Types are pre-defined and may be one of `Namespace`, `Document`, or `DocumentEntity`.

+At the root of the corpus, we have a singleton node of type `Corpus` that houses a set of `Namespace` nodes.
+Each plugin that registers with the corpus has to define its own unique `Namespace` node and nest its documents underneath it.

+A `Namespace` node is the direct owner of a plugin's `Document` nodes.
+However, from that point down, the hierarchy is flexible in that a `Document` node may contain either `Document` nodes as children (namespacing at the plugin level) or leaf `DocumentEntity` nodes.

+This architecture is flexible enough to support a wide array of documentation schemes; most kinds of textual documentation, public API references, library documentation, etc., can be structured within this model.

+Each node added to the corpus is stamped with a `uid` - an identifier that is guaranteed to be unique among all nodes and can always be used to reference the exact document, although it's usually not human-friendly.
+To address that, we get to indexing...

 ## Indexing

-The corpus performs a depth-first search in the AST to resolve links to documents.
-The parameters for the search are the term, and the _context node_.

-A lot of care has gone into making the algorithm support an _intuitive_ interface for linking to documents to make authoring a more pleasant experience.
-The effect we're trying to achieve is that "It Just Works".
-This is why the context node plays a great role in determining how a link is resolved.
+A lot of care has gone into making the algorithm and heuristics behind resolving links to documents provide for an _intuitive_ and natural experience for the author.
+The effect it strives to achieve is that "It Just Works".
+For this reason, the implementation is heavily influenced by the node from which a link is being made - the _context node_.

+For every node added to the corpus, a list of _indices_ is built.
+An index represents a **term that can be used to link to a node** - but only from a specific context.
+Some indices are _private_, a semantic for indicating that the term may only be used by the document itself (i.e. when referencing its entities), entities amongst each other, and _friends_ which we'll touch upon later.

+The indices generated for a node are customizable.
+We cover the process in great detail over in the [/doc/dev/using-the-corpus.md#tuning-the-indexer corpus usage guide]().

+### The resolver

+The corpus resolver performs a depth-first search in the ADT to resolve the node that is being linked to.
+The parameters needed for resolving are the term, and the _context node_.

 ### Constraints

 - Document identifiers MUST NOT begin with any of the following characters:
-  1. `.` (a dot)
+  1. `./` (a dot followed by a forward slash)
   2. `/` (a forward slash)

 ### Private contextual resolving